Low-complexity Optimal Scheduling over Correlated Fading Channels with ARQ Feedback: Proof of Lemma

-Following the similar proof techniques of Lemma 11 in \cite{Wenzhuo_infocom12}, by appropriately choosing the threshold $\omega^*$ and the corresponding randomization parameter $\rho^*$ (for which each user at the index value $\omega^*$ activates with probability $\rho^*$) such that the constraint~(\ref{eq:constraint}) on the average number of transmissions is strictly satisfied with equality, the corresponding policy is optimal for the problem $\Psi(\mathbf{r}, M)$.
+Following the similar proof techniques of Lemma 11 in \cite{Wenzhuo_infocom12}, by appropriately choosing the aforementioned parameters $(j,\omega,\rho)$ to be $(i^*,\omega^*,\rho^*)$ such that the constraint~(\ref{eq:constraint}) on the average number of transmissions is strictly satisfied with equality, the corresponding policy is optimal for the problem $\Psi(\mathbf{r}, M)$.
 Denoting such a policy as $\phi^*(\mathbf{r}, M)$, the proposition is proven.